royeradames/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain what a token is used for.
+1. Explain what a token is used for. is a string that the server uses to identify a user
 2. What steps can you take in your web apps to keep your data secure?
+Have private route and tokent require to see data.
+If they user don't have the correct tokent they are redirect it to the login page.
 3. Describe how web servers work.
+A server fullfil the request of the client.
+If they want to see a picture on the server gets the data and send it to them.
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Create - axios.post
+read - axios.get
+update - axios-put
+delete- axios.delete

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.